Menu

 In SB v The University of Aberdeen and Others [2020] CSIH 62 the Inner House of the Court of Session granted a declaration permitting a widow to use her late husband’s sperm for IVF treatment where he had only provided consent for its use in IUI treatment and not IVF for the creation and storage of embryos.

 In M v HFEA (2015) and M v HFEA (Court of Appeal, 2016), a young woman died leaving behind her frozen eggs without clear written consent to the use of these for posthumous conception.
 Her parents wished to use her frozen eggs (her mother proposed to carry the pregnancy) and raise the child as their grandchild.
 The parents made an application to the HFEA to export the frozen eggs to the USA for posthumous conception treatment, which was refused.
-The High Court then refused the application, but this was subsequently granted by The Court of Appeal.
+The High Court then refused the application, but this was subsequently reviewed by The Court of Appeal who ruled that the HFEA’s decision was flawed.

 Elizabeth Warren v Care Fertility (Northampton) Limited & Other [2014] EWHC 602 (Fam), Mrs Warren’s husband passed away from a brain tumour leaving insufficient lawful storage term of his sperm for her to decide whether to use this in posthumous fertility treatment to conceive a child.
 The High Court granted extended storage ruling that she had a right under Article 8 of the European Convention on Human Rights (the right to respect for private and family life) to decide to become a parent through posthumous fertility treatment with her husband’s sperm.